boschresearch/blech-doc/website/content/en/docs/user-manual/declarations.md

 ```

 The type is either a built-in type or a name of a user defined type.
-Built-in types are discussed in the next chapter.
+Built-in types are discussed in the [Types chapter](../types).
-Type declarations are discussed in the next section.
+Type declarations are discussed [below](#user-defined-types).

 Initialisers are expressions that evaluate to a value that matches this declaration's data type.
-Expressions (including literals) will be discussed in a later chapter.
+Expressions (including literals) are discussed in the [Expressions chapter](../expressions).

 ### Qualifiers